jared-richard-clarke/student/rust/notes/closures.md

 # Closures in Rust

-To capture variables from their environment, closures are encoded by three `Fn` traits:
+To capture variables from their environment, closures are encoded by the `FnOnce` trait by default and `FnMut` and `Fn` by option.

 1. `FnOnce` takes ownership of captured variables.
 A closure cannot take ownership of the same variable more than once.
 The `move` keyword forces closures to take ownership of a value.
 2. `FnMut` mutably borrows values.
 3. `Fn` immutably borrows values.